kapfenho/iam-deployer/README.markdown

 directory will be mounted on the new servers via NFS.
 There is no need to copy the files onto the new virtual machines.

+Create your own copy of the config files with the shipped help-script:

+    ./createconf.sh

 Adapt the configuration files according to your needs in:

     Vagrantfile                         # <- machine configs